New ESMA and ECB measures to mitigate the impact of Covid-19

 The European Securities and Markets Authority (ESMA) announced on 19 March that it would be implementing new measures to mitigate the impact of Covid-19 on the European financial markets by postponing reporting obligations for securities financing transactions (SFTs) under Regulation (EU) 2015/2365 of the European Parliament and of the Council of 25 November 2015 and DMIR.
-Our Financial Law team explains this new measures.

 In accordance with the current rules, credit institutions, investment companies and entities from relevant third countries are required to submit the first report on 13 April 2020, while central counterparties, central trade depositories and relevant third countries entities must submit their reports on 13 July 2020.
 Finally, for insurance companies, funds, institutions for occupational retirement provision and relevant third country entities the reporting deadline is 12 October 2020.
 Non-financial counterparties must report on 11 January 2021.